coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/usage.md

 Please note that when using API Platform validator, there is a slight difference between version 3.3 and 3.4+.

 **In version 3.3 and lower**, the validation system overwrite Symfony's.
-In case of a constraint violation Exception thrown, it will always respond in JSON with Hydra / JsonLD / JsonProblem, according to your configuration.
-This, even if the Request has been sent through a classic form. _You might want to prefer one or the other accordingly to your situation._
+In case of a constraint violation Exception thrown, it will always respond in JSON with Hydra / JSON-LD / JSON Problem, according to your configuration.
+This, even if the Request has been sent through a classic form. _You might want to prefer one or the other accordingly to your use-case._

-**In version 3.4 and above**, this unwanted behaviour has been fixed and API Platform's validation system will check if the object (here the user) is an API Platform resource.
+**In version 3.4 and above**, this unwanted behaviour has been fixed and API Platform validation system will check if the object (here: the user) is an API Platform resource.
 If not, It will fallback to Symfony's error system, as it should. _Using API Platform validator is then completely fine._

 ## Use your own business rules when the user is not found